 - where a company cannot pay its debts as and when they become due (i.e. cash flow insolvency); or

 - where a company’s debts exceed its assets (often referred to as balance sheet insolvency).

 A company can be profitable on paper yet still be insolvent, especially where the “on-paper” profit cannot be converted to liquid resources sufficient to pay creditors.

-The Insolvency Service is responsible for all Director Disqualifications in the UK following a company insolvency.
-Although the legislation is mostly identical, as the Court and litigation system is different in Scotland and Northern Ireland, they are dealt with slightly different there and this Article is only relevant to the litigation procedure in England & Wales.
+- although the legislation is mostly identical, as the court and litigation system is different in Scotland and Northern Ireland, they are dealt with slightly different there.
+This webpage is only relevant to the litigation procedure in England and Wales;

 If it is then an initial questionnaire is sent to the director for them to complete.